• Skip to primary navigation

 • Preheat the oven to 350 degrees.
 Grease a 9 inch deep dish pie plate with butter and set aside.

 • Whisk the flour, salt and baking powder together in a medium bowl.
 Set aside.
-Combine the melted butter, brown sugar and eggs together in a large bowl.
+Combine the melted butter, brown sugar, eggs and vanilla together in a large bowl.
 Whisk until well combined.
 Fold the dry ingredients into the wet ingredients with a rubber spatula.

 • Spread the batter evenly over the top of the apples and sprinkle with turbinado sugar.